Elizabeth is in NCIS LA coming out January 24, 2021.

 Emily and Elizabeth were on KPFK’s “Access Unlimited” (90.7FM) for their two woman play, My Sister.
 Holocaust survivor and host, Henry Slucki discussed his reaction and personal connection to the play, disability awareness, and My Sister’s importance for audiences of today.
 Click here to listen.

-E&E were on SmartChannel TV’s Joan Quinn Profiles for their two woman play My Sister.
+Emily and Elizabeth were on SmartChannel TV’s Joan Quinn Profiles for their two person play My Sister.

 Emily and Elizabeth preformed in the neo-vaudville variety show Free Art- $5 at the Secret Rose Theatre.
 They did a contemporary dance based in the gestural technique